chatpal/rocketchat-branch-dockerizer/README.md

 ## Build Preparation

 * Copy `docker-compose.override.yml.sample` to `docker-compose.override.yml` and adjust it according to your needs.
   You can override any parameter that is defined in `docker-compose.yml` or add new parameters.
-  (Note that multi-valued parameters (like `ports`) are concatenated.)
+  (Note that multi-valued parameters (like `ports`) will be concatenated)

 ## Build